 The diversity of Brown’s musical experience is the driving force of his newest full-length LFT:RT (released March 5th, 2021).
 The album’s title represents Brown’s attempt to break down the binary thinking so often used to sort complex human life into simplified categories.
 KMHD Radio premiered the album and stated: “An adventure of an album with Brown’s ear for creative rhythmic structures and immaculate production front-and-center, “LFT:RT” inspires listeners to let go of their expectations and just listen.” -KMHD Jazz Radio.
 And Jazz Revelations called it “something undoubtedly unique.”

-Barra has shared the stage with Makaya McCraven, Masego, Robert Glasper, Kneebody, Gregory Alan Isakov, Lake Street Dive, and Ani DiFranco.
-He has worked with Michael Curry, OMSI PNCA, Alan Jones, Radiation City, Ages and Ages, Shook Twins, Morning Ritual, Old Wave, and the Portland Jazz Composer’s Ensemble.
+Barra has shared the stage with Ani DiFranco, Gregory Alan Isakov, Robert Glasper, and Makaya McCraven among others.
+He has worked with Tucker Martine, Michael Curry, OMSI, PNCA, Alan Jones, and the Portland Jazz Composer’s Ensemble.

 “There are seemingly infinite amounts of up-and-coming musicians in Portland, but it’s very rare to find a universally talented musician with such promise.
 Barra Brown and his quintet stand more of a chance for longevity than the average indie rocker or electronic artist that we’re seeing pop up with increasing frequency.” -Portland Mercury